How To Do Dolphin Plank Pose (Makara Adho Mukha Svanasana)

 Talk to your healthcare provider first, if yoga is suitable for you!

 ‘A healthy body is a happy mind’, especially for back pain sufferers.
-The yoga dolphin plank stance might ease your discomfort without straining your restricted flexibility.
+The yoga dolphin plank stance might ease your discomfort.
+It won’t strain your restricted flexibility.

 This back-pain-relieving stance has various advantages over others.
 First, it strengthens abdominal and arm muscles, which are crucial for healthy posture.